zzzprojects/learn-orm/tutorials/csharp-tutorial/getters-and-setters.md

 public string WriteOnly { private get; set; }
 ```

 All the examples related to the constructors are available in the `GettersAndSetters.cs` file of the source code.
-Download the source code and try out all the examples for better understandings.
+Download the source code and try out all the examples for better understanding.